Pole Fitness Classes at The Last Carnival

 Modern day pole dancing has evolved into an exercise form practiced by not only professionals and performers, but by everyone from casual students and gym-goers to national and internationally recognized pole athletes.
 The world of Western Pole dates back a lot longer than many would imagine.
 Pole is practiced today by both men and women alike, and is a fusion of Chinese pole, Indian Pole or ‘Mallakhamb’, other circus-based (e.g. Dutch and French pole), exotic dance of various international influences, and pole dancing as seen in the traveling fairs of the American Depression.

 Chinese pole is usually what comes to mind when thinking about the history of pole fitness and you would not be wrong.
-The history of ‘Chinese Pole’ dates back prior to the 12th century, when circus professionals of the era would use a pole, approximately 3-9 meters in height (poles at The Last Carnival are 4 meters poles covered in silicone), laced with a rubber material and wear full body costumes.
+The history of ‘Chinese Pole’ dates back prior to the 12th century, when circus professionals of the era would use a pole, approximately 3-9 meters in height, laced with a rubber material and wear full body costumes.

 Performances of the Chinese Pole were less fluid than performances we now see using a pole, due to the grip from the pole and the costume, but many tricks like ‘the flag’, hanging straight out at a 90 degree angle to the pole using nothing but arm strength, are still being used and performed to this day.
 Chinese acrobats would display climbing, sliding down, stretching and holding positions using acute strength and skill.
 Performers of this time would regularly have burn marks on their shoulders from performing and training which became a way for them to identify and have respect for one other within this art form.